edrisse/isante/README.md

 * Extract the downloaded file on a directory of your choice `${pdi-install-dir}`;
 * Copy MySQL connector jar file to `${pdi-install-dir}/data-integration/lib`;
 * Open terminal on directory `${pdi-install-dir}/data-integration` and execute `./spoon.sh`;
-* Close PDI end edit the file `~/.kettle/kettle.properties` adding the required database variables, you can get inspiration from the file `XXX` on this repository;
+* Close PDI end edit the file `~/.kettle/kettle.properties` adding the required database variables, you can get inspiration from the file [https://github.com/edrisse/isante/blob/master/etc/sample_kettle.properties] on this repository;
 * Open PDI again and click open (Ctrl+O) and open the `extract-data.kjb` job;
 * Click `Run` (with a play icon);
 * Disable `Gather performance statistics` option to make the execution faster;